drainny/csd_project/README.md

 slide:
 (git: branch
 agile methods: in slide
-test: pytest in the code, unitest and doctest in slide
+test: pytest in code, unitest and doctest in slide
 integration: in slide)

 Additional: